MobiusXXF/MobiusXXF/README.md

 ###
 My name is Anthony Adesanwo, an aspiring DevOps Engineer and avid Jiu-jitsu fan.
 Previously working in a fast-paced hospital environment, applying critical thinking and clinical reasoning.
 To now pursuing my curiosity in the cloud space and CI/CD pipeline/operation.

 - 🔭 I’m currently working on the <a href="https://github.com/MobiusXXF/terraform-beginner-bootcamp-2023">Terraform Beginner Bootcamp</a> and <a href="https://github.com/MobiusXXF/aws-bootcamp-cruddur-2023">AWS Project Bootcamp</a> with <a href="https://www.exampro.co">ExamPro.co</a> from Andrew Brown and Co.
-  - Also working through the longer AWS Project Bootcamp

 - 👨🏾‍💻 Always excited to learn and embrace new technology and concepts.
 In love with the pursuit of knowledge.